Weilher/FiveM_no_more_stunt_jumps/README.md

     #40<br />

 Known bugs :<br />
-colisions still here on #24 stunt jump
+Collisions are still here on #24 stunt jump, if anyone knows how I can remove them it will be very helpful.
+I tried to delete/remove them but it's just still here in game and I don't know why.